NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

     #read in the wavelength information from the Hdf5 file
     wavelengths<- h5read(f,"wavelength",index=list(1:426,1))

 Now - let's have a look at one of the bands.
-Each band in the hdf5 file represents a particular group of wavelengths.
+Each band in this hdf5 file represents a particular group of wavelengths.
 Let's check out the green band... which is band 34.
 For fun - ask R to tell you what wavelength value band 19 is.
 Slice up bands make a quick plot of the data.

     #r extract "slices" of data from an HDF5 file
 	b34<- h5read(f,"Reflectance",index=list(1:477,1:502,34))

-> ##Arrays vs. Matrices - The Skinny
+> **Arrays vs. Matrices - The Skinny**
 > Arrays are matrices with more than 2 dimensions.
 Put the other way: matrices
 > are arrays with only 2 dimensions.
 > Arrays can have any number of dimensions including 1, 2, 3, etc.

-## Convert from array to matrix
+    #Convert from array to matrix
     b34 <- b34[,,1]

-#let's plot one band, to see what it looks like ...
+Next, let's plot one band, to see what it looks like.
+Plotting spatial data as a visual "data check"is often a good idea - particularly when working in a non-gui environment like R or Python.

     image(b34)

-#hmmm it look a bit fishy. let's look at the distribution of values
-#let's have a look at the range of values in our data.
+So the image, looks a bit hmmm it look a bit dark and the detail of the image is missing.
+What could be causing this?
+Let's have look at the distribution of reflectance values in our data.

+    #View range of reflectance values.
     hist(b34,breaks=40,col="darkmagenta")
     hist(b34,breaks=40,col="darkmagenta",xlim = c(0, 5000))

-#what's going on towards the right of the plot?
-It looks like we have some pixels that are skewing how this renders
+What's going on towards the right of the plot?
+It looks like we have some pixels that are skewing how this renders.

     hist(b34, breaks=40,col="darkmagenta",xlim = c(5000, 15000),ylim=c(0,100))

 #from the metadata we know that 15000 is "no data" - let's set it to NA so R doesn't try to render those pixels
 b34[b34 > 14999] <- NA